carroket/all-your-base-href/README.md

 })(window.document, window.location, window.angular, { deploymentContexts: ["^http://foo.local:1337(/app/)$"] });
 ```

-The config **deploymentContexts** property should be an array even if you are only specifying one pattern, so don't forget those square brackets.
+The options object's **deploymentContexts** property should be an array even if you are only specifying one pattern, so don't forget those square brackets.

 Note the parentheses in each of the above deployment-context patterns.
 Those indicate subpatterns and they determine which part of each pattern match is used as its corresponding base href value.